100 Reasons for Cloudy Swimming Pool Water!

 - Brushing a acrylic painted pool (see #64 and #65 above). (any time)

-- Plaster dust from recently applied plaster. (normal)
+- Plaster dust from recently applied swimming pool plaster. (normal)

 - Plaster dust from recently acid washed pool (not good!)